dart-lang/dart-pad/web/example/codelabs/inherited_widget/step_01/instructions.md

 and the cart icon corresponds to the `ShoppingCartIcon`.

 Let's first look at the `ProductListWidget` widget.
-This widget builds the scrollable body and display the google products.
+This widget builds the scrollable body and displays the google products.
 Since it needs to know what product to display and which products are already in the cart, the `ProductListState` stores the `productList` and the `purchaseList`.